Godmanchester: History

 The town is on the site of the Roman town of Durovigutum.
 There is archaeological evidence of Celtic and earlier habitation prior to the establishment of a key Roman town and a mansio (inn), so the area has probably been continuously occupied for more than 2,000 years.
+In contrast to Huntingdon, archaeological finds have been extensive in the centre of Godmanchester.

+The town has two conservation areas showing architecture from the last 400 years.
+Over 100 privately occupied Listed buildings, including many timber-framed Tudor houses may be seen.
+The largest being Tudor Farm, dating from 1600 and restored in 1995.

+Pre-Roman

-The remains of a neolithic temple circa 2900 BC, aligned to the Beltane sunrise, were documented between the town and the village of Hemingford Abbots.
+The remains of a 6.3 ha neolithic temple of considerable importance, carbon dated to 3685–3365 cal BCE and aligned to the Beltane sunrise, were documented on the edge of Godmanchester.
+The site between the town and the village of Hemingford Abbots has been exposed to gravel extraction.
 The location is likely to have been originally settled due to the gravel beds providing a ford across the River Great Ouse.

+Post-Roman

-The settlement was at a crossroads of Roman roads Ermine Street, the Via Devana (from Cambridge, between Colchester and Chester) and a military road from Sandy, Bedfordshire.
-The Roman settlement was sacked by Anglo-Saxons in the third century.
-In contrast to Huntingdon, archaeological finds have been extensive in the centre of Godmanchester, which has two conservation areas of early recognition, including many timber-framed Tudor houses, the largest being Tudor Farm, dating from 1600 and restored in 1995.
+The Roman settlement was at a crossroads of: Ermine Street, (from London to York); the Via Devana (from Colchester through Cambridge to Chester); and a military road from Sandy, Bedfordshire.
+Archeological discoveries include a basilica, a bathhouse, temple, a Mansio which is one of the largest in the UK, other villas, farmsteads and a hoard of Jewelry, suggesting a population of up to 3000 people.
+The end of the third century saw a catastrophic contraction of the Roman town, probably following an attack by Saxon raiders.